rajnandan1/kener/docs.md

 npm run serve
 ```

-It also needs to yaml files to work
+It also needs 2 yaml files to work
-- site.yaml
+- site.yaml: Contains information about the site
-- monitors.yaml
+- monitors.yaml: Contains your monitors and their related specifications

 By default these are present in `config/`.
 However you can use different location either passing them as argument or having the path as enviorment variable